Supported lodgings providers offer young people aged 16 to 24 a safe family environment to call home whilst developing their independent skills.

-- getting into education, training, or work
+- getting into or maintaining education, training or work

-- managing money or shopping
+- managing money and shopping

 - learning to cook and do housework